AlisonCG1/music_and_marketing_audit/README.md

 This capstone will demonstrate how modern data engineering tools and workflows can be applied to real-world datasets.
 The final product will include a set of dashboards and reports that allow stakeholders (e.g., artists, music marketers, record labels) to understand the marketing performance of songs, identify high-engagement content, and forecast potential hits.

+## Project Overview
+The goal of this project is to:
+Collect music data from Spotify, Deezer, and YouTube.
+Clean and transform raw data into structured tables (bronze, silver, gold).
+Calculate trend metrics such as engagement, virality potential, and trend score.
+Provide a visual analytics dashboard for tracking top artists, genres, and music trends over time.

+## Tech Stack
+Python 3.13
+PostgreSQL for storing music data
+DBT for data transformation (bronze → silver → gold layers) Streamlit for interactive dashboard visualizations Pandas for data manipulation
+Plotly / Seaborn for interactive plots
+SQLAlchemy for database connections pytest for testing

+## Data Sources
+Spotify: track metadata, search results
+Deezer: charts and genres
+YouTube: video engagement and search data
+All raw data is ingested into the bronze layer in PostgreSQL.

 ## Installation